THE FOURTH KIND

 The Fourth Kind is also hamstrung due to the central role being cast with the perpetually non-acting Milla Jovovich.
 It is hard to accept her as a veteran psychologist, while her attempts to enact grief and upset at the disappearance of her daughter are embarrassingly inadequate.
 On the other side, she is at least boosted by a strong and angry performance from Will Patton as the sheriff and solid support from the always reliable Elias Koteas.

 Olatunde Osunsanmi had previously worked in various production capacities and as an editor, before making his directorial debut with the horror film The Cavern/Within (2005) about underground monsters.
 Osunsanmi had previously worked as an assistant to Joe Carnahan who also acts as a producer here.
-Osunsanmi has next announced the psycho film Evidence (2013).
+Osunsanmi next made the Found Footage psycho film Evidence (2013).
+He also serves as a producer on the tv series Star Trek: Discovery (20 ).